fglock/Perlito/README-perlito5-JavaScript.md

 - Perlito5 in the browser doesn't implement many of the perl I/O operators;
   Perlito5 in node.js should implement most of the I/O operators.

-- Javascript doesn't implement reference counting;
+- JavaScript doesn't implement reference counting;
   DESTROY will not work;
   weaken() will be a no-op.